vmaaik/vmaaik.github.io/_posts/2018-8-7-AWS-DynamoDB.md

 ---
 layout: post
-title: DynamoDB | Amazon Web Services
+title: DynamoDB | Amazon Web Services Notes
 ---

 Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
 It is a fully managed database and supports both document and key-value data models.
 Its flexible data model and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT, and many others applications.